top of page

 Research Interests

-Failure is a critical part of the learning process (Kapur, 2015; Henry et al., 2019) and is foundational to the scientific process (Sterner and DiTeresi, 2021).
+Failure is a critical part of the learning process and is foundational to the scientific process.
 It prompts reflection and modification of one’s approach and can lead to scientific discoveries previously unknown.
 Despite the importance of failure to scientists (and scientists in training), the skills of how to fail well and bounce back from failure are not commonly embedded in STEM course design at the post-secondary level.
-Our research attempts to address this gap by building a discipline-based approach to integrating productive failure into course designs.
-Specifically, we develop classroom interventions and assessments to help instructors and students learn from failure and encourage more equitable help-seeking.
+Our research attempts to address this gap through an evidence-based approach to course and assessment design that provide opportunities for students to productively learn from failure.

 • Henry, M. A., Shorter, S., Charkoudian, L., Heemstra, J. M., & Corwin, L. A. (2019).
 FAIL Is Not a Four-Letter Word: A Theoretical Framework for Exploring Undergraduate Students' Approaches to Academic Challenge and Responses to Failure in STEM Learning Environments.
 CBE Life Sci Educ, 18(1), ar11.